FACEIT

 FACEIT is an esports platform founded in London in 2012.
-The company has administered leagues for games such as Counter-Strike 2, League of Legends, Rocket League, Tom Clancy's Rainbow Six Siege, Dota 2 and Team Fortress 2.
+The company has administered leagues for games such as Counter-Strike 2, League of Legends, Rocket League, Tom Clancy's Rainbow Six Siege, Dota 2, Team Fortress 2 and Overwatch.

 In 2022, it was announced that FACEIT and esports company ESL were being acquired by Savvy Games Group (SGG), a holding company owned by Saudi Arabia's Public Investment Fund, for a combined $1.5bn.
 As part of the acquisition, the two companies are set to merge and form the ESL FACEIT Group.

 Esports Championship Series

 In April 2016, FACEIT announced the launch of their Counter-Strike: Global Offensive tournament, known as the Esports Championship Series (ECS).
 In April 2017, the company partnered with the video sharing platform YouTube for the series.
 ECS was one of the two premier Counter-Strike leagues, along with ESL Pro League.

 The series was discontinued in 2020, replaced by a franchise-based league called Flashpoint.
 It features 12 teams and a US$2,100,000 buy in spot, and offers co-ownership and revenue sharing to competing teams.

 In May 2022, FACEIT announced a multi-million dollar partnership agreement with the cryptocurrency fintech platform Cake DeFi.
 The agreement sees players participating in FACEIT matchups and tournaments to receive cryptocurrency rewards, with plans to pay more than half a million dollars to FACEIT users.